-Our casa program is designed to follow authentic Montessori curriculum mixed with frequent field trips and volunteer activities that complement learning by allowing the children to see practical applications of what they learn.
-The right mix of classroom activities and field trips enables us to cultivate keen interest in academic subjects while providing ample opportunities for children to expand their general knowledge and social skills.
+Our casa program follows authentic Montessori curriculum mixed with frequent field trips to the local library, bank and other shops that complement learning by allowing the children to see practical applications of what they learn.
+The right mix of classroom activities and field trips enables us to cultivate a keen interest in academic subjects while providing ample opportunities for children to expand their general knowledge and social skills.

 The Montessori curriculum and, therefore, the classroom is purposefully organized into five sections.
 While each section is independent, the purpose and the organization of the materials as well as the learning concepts are often intertwined with one another.
 The materials on each section of the classroom are subtly organized in a left to right fashion, progressing from easier ones on the left to the more challenging ones on the right as an indirect preparation for reading (left to right).

 Practical life activities focus on four main areas – control of movement, care of self, others and the environment, and grace and courtesy.
 They are the distillation of everyday activities the child experiences at home and in the classroom.
 These simple everyday activities are presented like a celebration of life since for a child they are complex and intriguing.
 The practical life activities involve the children in precise movements which challenge them to concentrate and work uninterrupted to complete the activity, which provides them the feeling of satisfaction and builds confidence.
 These activities are designed to develop fine motor and other skills needed to advance to the more complex Montessori activities.